khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 ## Adding Bang & Olufsen products {#add-BEOproducts}

+> This is only possible on the iOS version of the BeoLiving app (not on the Android version).

 1. **Go to App and press "Add products"**
     - In the main screen of the _BeoLiving App_, select your _BeoLiving Intelligence_ and click on "Add products".
 A list of the supported products that are on the same network will appear.
 1. **Create zone**